Logo

 Heather Locklear was named one of People Magazine's 50 Most Beautiful People twice, first in 1994, and again in 2001.

-In 2002, Heather Locklear had a brief recurring role on the sitcom Scrubs.
+In 2002, Heather Locklear had a brief recurring role in the sitcom Scrubs, another hit show created by Bill Lawrence years after Spin City.

 In 2004, Heather Locklear made a guest appearance on the sitcom Two and a Half Men, which starred her former Spin City co-star Charlie Sheen.

-In 2005, Heather Locklear appeared in the theatrical film The Perfect Man with Hilary Duff.
+In 2005, Heather Locklear appeared in the film The Perfect Man with Hilary Duff.

 In 2006, Heather Locklear starred in another television pilot, Women of a Certain Age, but this was unsuccessful.